 While you’re online for your classes, it’s important to minimize distractions that can lead to you spending more overall time on a screen — especially if those distractions are also online activities like social media.

 While relaxing and spending leisure time on social media, watching videos and working on creative projects in your digital space may be fun, it’s so much less fun when it causes you fatigue and discomfort.

 Try spending some much needed time outdoors — or if you’re looking for a quiet activity indoors, you can journal, read, work on a craft or cook something creative.
 Especially if you happen to be one of those people with a seven hour screen time count, cutting just a few of those hours can do wonders for you.

 2. Adjust Your Lighting

 Sometimes, lighting can also be an issue.
 While it’s easiest to see your screen when the rest of your room is pitch dark, it could be at the expense of your eyes.
 If you need to be on a screen for much of the day, try out different lighting solutions and make sure your space is well lit around you.
+Better yet, move to a space in your room or living space with better natural lighting to improve your focus.
 It might seem small in the moment, but it will help your eyes in the long run by not forcing you to adjust drastically when you look away from the screen.

 3. Use the 20-20-20 Rule